chriskappa/chriskappa/README.md

 ### Hi there, I’m Christos 👋
-## I’m a Final Year Computer Science Student, Youtuber and Front End Developer!
+## I’m a  Computer Science Graduate, Youtuber and Full Stack Developer!
-- 🔭 I’m currently working on a University Project
+- 🔭 I’m  working on a MERN stack
-- 🌱 I’m currently learning React Js , React Native and Fire Base
 - 👯 I’m looking to collaborate with other (Fell Free To Message Me :) )
-- 🥅 2021-2022 Goals: Study and contribute to Opensource projects

 ### Random Joke (Auto Generated)